ysoh286/honours-project-2017/detailed-notes.md

   - Shiny functions (use of an observer): session$sendCustomMessage(), observe(), observeEvent() - used to send data from Shiny to JS

 - You can also write JavaScript in the UI component in Shiny since it's an HTML page, it's the same as writing between < script > tags using tags$script(), or using includeScripts() to link to external scripts
+- (in progress) Can I incorporate my code from last summer into an iNZightPlot that's linked to Shiny?

 **Q: Think about how you'd like to express a solution to the three challenges without thinking about existing tools (can be in pseudo-code, concepts, diagrams...)**